freebsd/freebsd-src/docs/Statepoints.rst

 The first argument is the ``gc.statepoint`` which starts the safepoint sequence of which this ``gc.relocation`` is a part.
-Despite the typing of this as a generic i32, *only* the value defined by a ``gc.statepoint`` is legal here.
+Despite the typing of this as a generic token, *only* the value defined by a ``gc.statepoint`` is legal here.

-The second argument is an index into the statepoints list of arguments which specifies the base pointer for the pointer being relocated.
+The second argument is an index into the statepoints list of arguments which specifies the allocation for the pointer being relocated.
 This index must land within the 'gc parameter' section of the statepoint's argument list.
+The associated value must be within the object with which the pointer being relocated is associated.
+The optimizer is free to change *which* interior derived pointer is reported, provided that it does not replace an actual base pointer with another interior derived pointer.
+Collectors are allowed to rely on the base pointer operand remaining an actual base pointer if so constructed.

 The third argument is an index into the statepoint's list of arguments which specify the (potentially) derived pointer being relocated.
 It